 Sex cord-stromal tumors generally include granulosa and granulosa-theca tumors and other endocrine counterparts, such as thecoma and luteoma.2-4 These tumors usually occur in older animals, but can be seen in young animals, and are unilateral or bilateral.
 Animals can show clinical signs of excess hormone secretion, including persistent heats, feminization and bone marrow aplasia.
 Of the sex cord tumors, GCTs are the most common type, although many tumors contain multiple types of sex cord cells.
 Granulosa cell tumors are comprised of round to cuboidal cells with indistinct boundaries that form various histologic patterns, including micro and macrofollicular arrangements, nests, sheets, trabecular to ribbon-like cords (palisading), and diffuse.
-There are also spindle cell or “Sertoli cell” variants.1,2,4-6 Many tumors will have a supporting stroma containing spindle cells.2,4 In some tumors, the stroma contains cells resembling those of the theca layer, resulting in a diagnosis of granulosa-theca tumor.2 As for ovarian epithelial tumors, sex cord-stromal tumors can be cystic.2,6 Call-Exner bodies (tumor cells arranged around in a circle or rosette around central pink hyaline material) are characteristic of these tumors,2,4 but are not invariably seen, particularly in dogs.1,4,6 Psammoma bodies may be observed in these tumors in cattle.4 Granulosa cell tumors can be benign or malignant; malignant tumors have more cellular atypia, mitoses and disorganization and can metastasize to other organs or cause carcinomatosis.2 Sex cord-stromal tumors, particularly those displaying a diffuse or solid pattern of growth, can be difficult to distinguish from ovarian epithelial tumors by histologic criteria1 and some tumors consist of mixed epithelial and sex cord-stromal component.2,4 Immunohistochemical staining can be helpful, particularly the combination of CK7 (expressed in ovarian epithelial structures) and inhibin-α.1,5,6 The latter is a marker of developing and mature follicles and the cumulus oophorus.1,5 However, there is overlap between epithelial and sex cord-stromal cell tumors with marker expression, as they can both express pancytokeratin, vimentin, S-100 and desmin,1,6 with granulosa and thecal cells in the normal ovary showing dual reactivity for pancytokeratin and vimentin.1 It should be noted that the overall number of cases in all of these immunohistochemical studies was low (attesting to the rare occurrence of ovarian tumors in dogs).
+There are also spindle cell or “Sertoli cell” variants.1,2,4-6 Many tumors will have a supporting stroma containing spindle cells.2,4 In some tumors, the stroma contains cells resembling those of the theca layer, resulting in a diagnosis of granulosa-theca tumor.2 As for ovarian epithelial tumors, sex cord-stromal tumors can be cystic.2,6 Call-Exner bodies (tumor cells arranged around in a circle or rosette around central pink hyaline material) are characteristic of these tumors,2,4 but are not invariably seen, particularly in dogs.1,4,6 Psammoma bodies may be observed in these tumors in cattle.4 Granulosa cell tumors can be benign or malignant; malignant tumors have more cellular atypia, mitoses and disorganization and can metastasize to other organs or cause carcinomatosis.2 Sex cord-stromal tumors, particularly those displaying a diffuse or solid pattern of growth, can be difficult to distinguish from ovarian epithelial tumors by histologic criteria1 and some tumors consist of mixed epithelial and sex cord-stromal component.2,4 Immunohistochemical staining can be helpful, particularly the combination of CK7 (expressed in ovarian epithelial structures; positive and negative reactions for CK7 were used to reclassify tumors as epithelial or GCT, respectively, in one study;1 CK7 was positive in 4/6 carcinomas, but negative in 18 sex cord-stromal tumors and 3 germ cell tumors in another study6) and inhibin-α (positive and negative reactions were used to reclassify GCT and carcinomas in one study, respectively;1 inhibin-α was positive in all 10 GCT, whereas 18/18 carcinomas were negative in another study;5 inhibin-α was positive in 12/18 GCT with cord and spindle cell variants being negative in a third study6).
+The latter is a marker of developing and mature follicles and the cumulus oophorus.1,5 However, there is overlap between epithelial and sex cord-stromal cell tumors with marker expression, as they can both express pancytokeratin, vimentin, S-100 and desmin,1,6 with granulosa and thecal cells in the normal ovary showing dual reactivity for pancytokeratin and vimentin.1 It should be noted that the overall number of cases in all of these immunohistochemical studies was low (attesting to the rare occurrence of ovarian tumors in dogs).

 There are a few cytologic descriptions of normal ovarian tissue3 and tumors in dogs.3,7-13 In a series of 19 cases from Italy, aspirates of ovarian papillary adenomas or adenocarcinomas were characterized by papillary clusters, with some individualized cells, as well as large circular clusters of tumor cells (called “cell balls”).3,7 Tumor cells did exfoliate as individual cells or clusters into effusions and the clusters had the characteristic papillary arrangement and displayed mild anisokaryosis and anisocytosis, but they cannot be conclusively differentiated from carcinomas arising from other sites.7,8,13 Some epithelial cell tumors can contain vacuoles, which can coalesce into a single structure (“signet ring” cells).2-4 In contrast, aspirates from GCT were composed of spindled to round cells that were found in loosely cohesive one-dimensional nests or packets, similar to other endocrine tumors.
 The tumors showed less cohesion and more indistinct boundaries than papillary adenomas or adenocarcinomas and lacked the 3-dimensional architecture that is more typical of most epithelial tumors.
 Some clusters were associated with vessels.
 The cells had a moderate to abundant light blue to eosinophilic cytoplasm that contained cytoplasmic vacuoles, resembling Sertoli cells of the canine testicle.3,7,9 Acinar-like arrangements, some of which had central light pink cores, resembling Call Exner bodies, were seen in some GCT aspirates.3,7 Tumor cells can be associated with streaky to fibrillar pink extracellular matrix.3 There have been no cytologic descriptions of these tumors exfoliating into effusions.
 Luteomas consist of sheets of large round to polyhedral cells with lightly vesiculated to highly vacuolated cytoplasm and have been seen in a hedgehog9 and cat.11 In the latter case, oil red O staining confirmed the lipid nature of the vacuoles.11 Luteomas arise from granulosa-thecal cells and resemble cells seen in the corpus luteum, which is positive for pancytokeratin and vimentin, but negative for inhibin-α and CK7, in normal ovaries.1 Dysgerminomas consist of large individual round cells, with stippled to coarse chromatin, bi- and multinucleated cells, moderate to marked anisokaryosis and low to moderate numbers of lymphocytes.3,7,9,10 Mixed germ and granulosa cell tumors contain a mixture of cells with features of both tumor types.7 Aspirates of teratomas consist of mixed tissues, such as various types of epithelium (columnar, sebaceous, squamous), along with mixed inflammation and necrosis.3,7,12 Peritoneal fluid from a dog with a malignant teratoma contained individualized and clusters of blue epithelial cells with cytoplasmic vacuoles and individual squamous epithelial cells.12